Rise to Success: Career Highlights of Stephen A. Smith

 On August 23, 2007, The Philadelphia Inquirer announced that Stephen A. Smith would no longer be writing columns and would be demoted back to the position of general assignment reporter.

-2007: Appearance in "I Think I Love My Wife"
+2007: Role in I Think I Love My Wife

-April 2008: End of radio show on WEPN
+April 2008: End of Radio Show on WEPN

-In April 2008, Stephen A. Smith's show on WEPN came to an end as he sought to expand his career in television.
+In April 2008, Stephen A. Smith's radio show on WEPN came to an end as he sought to expand his career in television.

 2008: Departure from The Philadelphia Inquirer

-April 17, 2009: Announcement of departure from ESPN
+April 17, 2009: Announcement of Departure from ESPN

-On April 17, 2009, Stephen A. Smith announced on his website that he would be leaving ESPN on May 1, 2009, due to the inability to reach an agreement.
+On April 17, 2009, Stephen A. Smith announced on his website that he would be leaving ESPN on May 1, 2009.

 May 1, 2009: Departure from ESPN